 19. Learn to Row a Gondola

 For a change, take the oar yourself.
 Many establishments in Venice provide hour-long rowing classes.
-It’s difficult and one of Venice’s most peculiar activities!
+It’s challenging and one of Venice’s most peculiar activities!

 20. Visit Lazzaretto Nuovo – Quarantine Island

-Europe was plagued, including Venice.
-The city’s close quarters made residents more susceptible to the sickness.
+Europe was plagued, including Venice, and the city’s close quarters made residents more susceptible to the sickness.

 The city established two quarantines.
 Lazzaretto Nuovo (new quarantine) was one.
 The island initially screened imported ship workers for the black death.

-But, the outbreak became so serious that people were quarantined.
+But, the outbreak became so severe that people were quarantined.
 Many never left, and mass graves have been found recently.
 Little museums on the island’s peculiar history are open to the public.